 PA Fast Track Admission Pathway

-Fast Track Admission Pathway for Current UC Students Only
+Fast Track Admission Pathway for Current UC Students Only (application cycle will be open from February 1 to June 15, 2020)

 The PA Fast Track is only available to students who are currently enrolled full time at the University of Charleston and meet the following requirements: